How much do real estate agents make in New Jersey

 Residential real estate agents

-The average earnings for residential agents range greatly.
-Agents focusing on luxury residential properties in counties like Bergen, Morris, or Somerset often achieve higher average incomes due to larger transaction values.
+Average earnings for residential agents vary widely.
+Agents focusing on luxury residential properties in counties such as Bergen, Morris, or Somerset often earn higher average incomes due to larger transaction values.

 Commercial real estate agents